RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 * find delete marked implementation and others
 * Handle Recursive option - how to handle images?

+* Folders not working?

+* Unavailable thumbnail icon missing

+* Fix selection on page change

+* Show Welcome Window in Taskbar
+* Messages dont fit in popups (High DPI?)
+Also, what about different languages?

+* Click to unset rating in StarRating
+* Tilde to unset
 * Broken Scroll / key auto page in preview and popout
 * CheckUnavailableFolders conflicts with some other writes
 * Make sure Folder Refresh will restore unavailable folders AND all the images under them